Joan Freeman (politician): Pieta House

+Governance Issues at Pieta House

+As the founder and former CEO of Pieta House, Freeman faced scrutiny over governance failures during her tenure.
+A 2012 audit by Pobal, a government funding agency, identified issues such as the use of pre-signed blank cheques, inadequate financial controls, and improper allocation of public funds.
+These findings led to Pieta House refunding over €30,000 in misallocated grants in 2013.

 Political career

 In 2016, Freeman was nominated by then Taoiseach, Enda Kenny, as a member of Seanad Éireann.
 She helped form, and now chairs, Ireland's first Committee on the Future of Mental Healthcare.
 She is also a member of the Joint Committee on Children and Youth Affairs.
 She is a former member of the Council for Justice and Peace of the Irish Catholic Bishops' Conference, at one time speaking to raise awareness on suicide prevention training programmes provided by Pieta House.

 Freeman received the nomination of four councils required to be a candidate in the 2018 presidential election.
 The incumbent President Michael D. Higgins was running for re-election and an election was held on 26 October 2018.

 The Times described Freeman as having "strong family links with the anti-abortion movement".
 Her sister, Theresa Lowe, and her niece, Maria Steen, argued for a No vote in the referendum to repeal the Eighth Amendment on televised debates on RTÉ and TV3.
-Steen is a member of the Iona Institute.
-Freeman has said that although she voted No in the referendum, she "would be happy to carry the voice of the people and sign resulting legislation into law as president" and noted her daughter's involvement in the Yes campaign.
+Freeman had said that although she voted No in the referendum, she "would be happy to carry the voice of the people and sign resulting legislation into law as president" and noted her daughter's involvement in the Yes campaign.
 Independent TD Mattie McGrath will support Freeman if she runs, stating that "a good Catholic president would be refreshing".
-If elected, Freeman has said she will set up a "National Assembly of Well-being".
+If elected, Freeman had said she would have set up a "National Assembly of Well-being".

 During the campaign, the Irish Independent reported on a speech by Freeman in which she claimed that her eczema had been miraculously cured following a visit to Knock Shrine when she was a teenager.

+Presidential campaign financing

+During her 2018 presidential bid, Freeman received a €120,000 loan from Des Walsh, a former boyfriend and then-president of Herbalife Nutrition.
+Her acceptance of this loan raised questions, particularly given Herbalife's past controversies, including allegations of operating as a pyramid scheme.
+Freeman defended her decision, stating she trusted Walsh's character and did not feel the need for a background check.

+Freeman's 2018 presidential campaign incurred expenses exceeding €250,000.
+Finishing fifth in the election, she did not qualify for reimbursement of these expenses, leading to discussions about the financial prudence of her campaign.
+Despite the losses, Freeman maintained that running for president was a valuable experience.